understanding-the-connected-home/book/ux_of_privacy.md

 ### Privacy Machines: Exploring privacy through the metaphor of time
 At the Mozilla Open IoT design sprint in Berlin, my group worked on Privacy Machines Inc, a fictional company's privacy products.[^3]

-[^3]: Our group consisted of Rachel Uwa, Martin Skelly, Vladan Joler and Peter Bihr.
-You can find photos and more descriptions of the various fictional privacy machines at [http://www.thewavingcat.com/2016/04/25/privacy-machines/](http://www.thewavingcat.com/2016/04/25/privacy-machines/)

 ![Privacy Machines at the Mozilla Open IoT design sprint](/img/privacy_machines_poster.jpg)

 _Privacy Machines at the Mozilla Open IoT design sprint, Berlin April 2016._